 Our vegetable breeding program released 65 new vegetable lines, 16 home garden varieties, and 9 cultivars for the processing industry since its inception in 1971.
 Farm practices that improve sweet corn root health and variety selections that tolerate smut have been adopted by growers and processors.
 Analysis of insect flight patterns has enabled us to develop a monitoring and alert system to control pests only when they are present in the region or nearby fields.
 Growers have adopted tillage, weed management, cover crop, and irrigation strategies based on our research to better manage soils and crop productivity.

-In the Department of Horticulture, students are introduced to the basic principles, applications, and concepts of sustainable and organic crop and production systems.
+In the Department of Horticulture, students are introduced to the basic principles, applications, and concepts of sustainable and organic crop and production systems including having the opportunity to study permaculture design.
 Teaching also encompasses the perspectives of social scientists, conservationists, growers, and consumers.
 Our curriculum stresses healthy lifestyles and the environmental impacts of something that touches us all—our food production system.